widaddabbas/4599/README.md

 # 4599
-Some calculations (calculations.nb) using Mathematica's KnotTheory package (KnotTheory.zip) provided by The Knot Atlas (http://katlas.org/)
+Some calculations (calculations.nb) using Mathematica's KnotTheory package (KnotTheory.zip)

+Made possible by The Knot Atlas (http://katlas.org/)